We match your driver to your favorite club

 History of Shaftuner

-My name is George Hodgetts, the author of the book Match Your Driver to Your Favorite Club and the founder of Shaftuner, assembled this web site to reach a wider audience than local golfers.
-The beginning of the technology on which the company is based, started around 1977 when I received a catalog from a company named “Golf Day Products”.
-By 1980, I learned that a strobe light and a grip vise could be used to accurately determine the flex of a shaft.
-Being an electrical engineer, I was able to build a crude golf club frequency meter to measure the flex of my set of clubs.
-Their flexes were erratic so I re-shafted my entire set so that their flexes progressed evenly from club to club on a club length-frequency chart recommended by True Temper.
+My name is George Hodgetts, the author of the book Fix Your Driver and the founder of Shaftuner.
+This web site allows me to reach a wider audience than just the local golfers here in Alabama.
+The beginning of the technology on which the company is based, started around 1977 right after I received a golf club component catalog from a company named “Golf Day Products”.
+By 1980, I had learned that a strobe light and a grip vise could be used to accurately determine the flex of a shaft measured in CPM(cycles per minute).
+I was able to build a crude golf club frequency meter and used it to measure the flex of every club in my set.
+Their flexes were erratic I suppose due to poor quality control in the assembly process.
+To make the set hit more consistently, I re-shafted my entire set so that their flexes progressed evenly from club to club on a straight line club length-frequency chart recommended by True Temper.

 Of course, I had no way to determine what overall flex I needed in the first place, but at least all my club’s flexes were “frequency matched” to each other, causing an immediate drop in my handicap.
 Many years latter I would develop a method for testing players with test clubs that identified the exact “best” flex for each individual and a better method for matching clubs in a set than the method recommended at the time.